-Should I Switch Medicare Supplement (Medigap) Policies?
+Should I Switch Medicare Supplement (Medigap) Insurance Policies?

-Sometimes, as your health and financial needs change, you may realize that your current Medigap coverage is longer a good fit for you.
-There can be good reasons to consider changing Medicare Supplement plans:
+Sometimes, as your health and financial needs change, you may realize that your current Medigap coverage is no longer a good fit for you.
+There can be good reasons to consider changing Medicare Supplement insurance plans:

 - You’re dissatisfied with your Medigap insurance company.

 - Your plan premiums have gotten too expensive.